 - Check with your child's social services worker.
 The SSW may need to seek assistance to answer your question or concern so you may not get an answer right away. - 2.
+Check with your R&C worker.
+Your R&C worker may be able to connect with the worker in the office and get an answer for you - 3.
 Go to the supervisor.
 This step should be used only after you have approached your worker.
 Reasons to seek the supervisor would be that you have received no answer from the SSW or you do not feel confident that the answer you were given is correct.
-If you still do not feel that your concerns have been addressed you may proceed to the next level. - 3.
+If you still do not feel that your concerns have been addressed you may proceed to the next level. - 4.
 Contact the next level supervisor as identified by your SSW.
-Some regions have designated complaint specialists. - 4.
-Contact your Service Region Administrator (SRA), or designee as identified by your SSW. - 5.
+Some regions have designated complaint specialists. - 5.
+Contact your Service Region Administrator (SRA), or designee as identified by your SSW. - 6.
 You can contact Central Office staff to provide technical assistance.